 Facing Facts has offered a wide variety of learning opportunities on hate crime and hate speech for various stakeholders since 2012.
-Our cutting edge content and learning design are based on the latest research and evidence and incorporate the experience of CEJI’s decades’ long training experience and delivered in partnership with international and national experts.
+In 2015, we launched our eLearning platform Facing Facts Online to offer online courses.
+Our cutting edge content and learning design are based on the latest research and evidence and incorporate the experience of CEJI’s decades’ long training experience and are delivered in partnership with international and national experts.
 We bring our expertise on hate crime and hate speech research and training to the key consultative platforms of the European Union and other international organisations.

 Our trainers and educators